Occurring over a short time or rapidly changing. Often refers to pain that occurs suddenly.

 Electrical impulses created by a small device implanted in the spine.
 Used to control chronic pain.

 Manual therapy for symptomatic relief and functional improvement of the back in which loads are applied to the spine using short or long lever methods.
-The selected spinal joint is moved to its end range of voluntary motion, followed by application of an impulse load.
+The selected spinal joint is moved to its end range of voluntary motion, followed by the application of an impulse load.

 Local, segmental or generalized narrowing of the central spinal canal by bone or soft tissue elements.